Harvesting 2020 is underway: great expectations for this year’s vintage.

 This important news for the wine industry has filled our hearts with excitement during this year’s harvesting.
 Article 2 of the Gazzetta Ufficiale della Repubblica Italiana (Italy’s Official Journal) states that the Prosecco Rosé must be still be produced from a majority of white Glera grapes (min 85%), but will also include 10 to 15 percent skin fermented Pinot Nero (Pinot Noir) grapes.

 Our estate-grown Pinot Noir grapes showed good acidity levels and retained Pinot Noir violet and red berry distinctive flavours.
-Based on our projections, we will produce an Extra Dry Prosecco Rosé and we are really looking forward to embarking on this new adventure!
+Based on our projections, we will produce an Brut Prosecco Rosé and we are really looking forward to embarking on this new adventure!

 Timeline – Stages of 2020 Harvest